rbirkby/Ilmer.org/history/church.md

 ![Oil lamp converted to electric using the same bracket as shown in VCH](/images/electrical-lighting-retrofit-oil-lamp.jpg#right)
 _Oil lamp converted to electric using the repurposed oil lamp saddle_

 In 1924, a proposal was made to lay electricity lines to Ilmer[^electricity] and a faculty granted in 1928[^wilson] to install electric lighting in the church however power was supplied at this time from the generator at Ilmer House[^vestryminutes1928] courtesy of owner Albert Goodchild.
-The 1931 vestry minutes held in January 1932 and October 1932 record the cost of the electricity now charged using a slot meter following the death of Albert Goodchild the previous year.
+The vestry minutes held in [April 1932](/parish/vestrymeeting/1932-04-05) and [April 1936](/parish/vestrymeeting/1936-04-15) record the cost of the electricity now charged using a slot meter following the death of Albert Goodchild the previous year.

 [^vestryminutes1928]: Source: Vestry Minutes, Bucks Archives